Welcome PowerShell User! This recipe is just one of the hundreds of useful resources contained in the PowerShell Cookbook.

-Although Group Policy settings override local preferences, PowerShell’s execution policy should not be considered a security measure that protects the system from the user.
-It is a security measure that helps prevent untrusted scripts from running on the system.
-As mentioned in Enable Scripting Through an Execution Policy, PowerShell is only a vehicle that allows users to do what they already have the Windows permissions to do.
+Although Group Policy settings override local preferences, PowerShell’s execution policy shouldn’t be considered a security measure that protects the system from the user.
+It’s a security measure that helps prevent untrusted scripts from running on the system.
+As mentioned in Recipe 18.1, PowerShell is only a vehicle that allows users to do what they already have the Windows permissions to do.

 The default state is Not Configured.
-In this state, PowerShell takes its execution policy from the machine’s local preference (as described in Enable Scripting Through an Execution Policy).
+In this state, PowerShell takes its settings from the machine’s local preference (as described in Recipe 18.1).
 If you change the state to one of the Enabled options (or Disabled), PowerShell uses this configuration instead of the machine’s local preference.

 PowerShell respects these Group Policy settings no matter what.
 This includes settings that the machine’s administrator may consider to reduce security—such as an Unrestricted group policy overriding an AllSigned local preference.